psmiz/MASS/README.md

 # MASS: Mixture-of-Experts for Adaptive Semantic Specialization

 This repository contains the implementation of **MASS (Mixture-of-Experts for Adaptive Semantic Specialization)**, a novel approach that combines Mixture of Experts (MoE) with adaptive expert expansion for both **Language** and **Vision** tasks.
-MASS dynamically adjusts the number of experts during training based on routing statistics and gradient similarity, enabling efficient domain generalization and specialization.
+MASS dynamically adjusts the number of experts based on gradient dynamics, enabling efficient domain generalization and specialization.

 ## 🚀 Key Features